This post contains affiliate links. If you buy through these links, I may earn a small commission.

 They get a great start and they stay in that container until they are root bound.

-Once that happens, it’s time to get them transplanted into larger containers.
+Once the seedlings get root bound in the small containers, it’s time to get them transplanted into larger containers.

 One of the most important things I have learned about growing tomatoes is that they NEED to be moved into a larger container at least once.
 Why?